pshihn/byproxy/README.md

 ```

 ## Advantages
+* Tiny in size.
+The client lib is only 506 bytes gzipped.
 * No need to configure different rest methods for each function call.
 It is handled automatically.
 * When you want to add a new feature, just add a new method.
 Since the client is interacting with a *proxy* of the object on the server, no other setup is needed.
 * If using types, both the server and client will have the same interfaces - avoids bugs and duplication of definitions.